- The Healthcare Insurance Portability and Accountability Act (HIPAA) was passed in 1996. Several updates have been issued since then.

-The Healthcare Insurance Portability and Accountability Act (HIPAA) was passed more then 15 years ago but the education process is continuous.
-There were 10 penalties handed out in 2019, totaling more than $12 million in fines.
+The Healthcare Insurance Portability and Accountability Act (HIPAA) was passed more than 15 years ago, but the education process is continuous.
+Fourteen penalties were handed out in 2021, totaling more than $15 million in fines.

 View this article as an infographic here.